 Fort Collins is home to a plethora of fantastic parks, 50 to be exact (seven community parks and 43 neighborhood parks).
 Here are five (plus a bonus!) that kids adore, and absolutely deserve a spot on your family’s summer bucket list.

 Located in southeast Fort Collins, Twin Silo Park (5552-5564 Ziegler Road) is a 54-acre park featuring a fantastic playground that reminds visitors of the area’s farming history.
 Along with a zipline and unique play structures, the playground has two towering 50-foot silos with the tallest slide in Fort Collins traveling between them.
 There are also pickleball courts, a dog park, fruit orchards and a community garden.
-New this year, the park will host the annual free Kites in the Park festival, which is now called Kids in the Park, on May 19 from 10 a.m. to 3 p.m.
+Each May, the park hosts the annual free Kids in the Park festival.
 The festival encourages kids to get out and play and will include kite flying and make-your-own kites for kids, along with live music, food trucks and additional recreational activities.

 Located at the base of the foothills, this incredible 100-acre community park (3156 S. Overland Trail) gets rave reviews from parents and kids alike.
 The unique ADA play area, Inspiration Playground, offers a place for children and families of all abilities to share play experiences, and enables children of various abilities to play independently on the same equipment.
 Along with the play area, the park features a splash pad, a skate park, tennis courts, a dog park (with a pond!), basketball court, dirt bike course and walking trails.